 Today, Budapest’s art world paints a very different picture.
-Several pockets of the city teem with galleries, and international buyers for contemporary Hungarian art are showing discernible interest.
+Several pockets of the city teem with galleries, and international buyers for contemporary Hungarian art are showing interest.
 Many are intrigued by works secretly produced during the communist-era, a field still largely undiscovered.
-To leverage this, Budapest galleries (often in cooperation with small, so-called research galleries) began to systematically catalog works of lesser known, clandestine artistic movements that weren’t properly documented at the time.
+To leverage this, Budapest galleries (often in cooperation with small, so called research galleries) began to systematically catalog works of lesser known, clandestine artistic movements that weren’t documented at the time.
 They also participate in international art fairs, like the viennacontemporary, to build awareness.

 Given that the market is still small, most Budapest galleries don’t specialize in a single art movement or time period, instead carrying works of a range of artists and styles.
 They host temporary exhibitions throughout the year (predominantly between September and June, with free admission), but the best way to get acquainted with the city’s contemporary art scene is through the art fairs, which bring together the key players.
-(Also, many galleries are located in obscure places, like upper floors of residential buildings, which are otherwise difficult to locate.)
+(Also, many galleries are located in obscure places, like upper floors of residential buildings, that are difficult to locate.)

 The most famous is Art Market Budapest, a fall event attended by hundreds of Hungarian and international galleries.
 The OFF-Biennale is a grass-roots initiative, where several smaller Hungarian galleries also participate, including those from outside Budapest.
 Art Capital is another well-attended art event that takes place in the charming city of Szentendre, known for its artist communities.
 For two days, some of the leading Budapest galleries open their doors and offer guided tours during the Gallery Weekend Budapest project.
 In the spring, Budapest Art Week runs an event series that combines excellent exhibitions of both museums and galleries.